Manowar: Battle Hymns (1981–1982)

-The band recorded a demo after its creating.
-It was enough to secure a recording contract with label Liberty Records in 1981.
-The debut album, Battle Hymns, was released the following year.
+Soon after its formation, Manowar recorded a demo, which proved enough to secure a contract with Liberty Records in 1981.
+Their debut album, Battle Hymns, was released the following year.
 As the song "Dark Avenger" required an introductory narration, the band wanted to include a famous actor in it.
 Executive producer Bob Currie contacted the manager of Orson Welles, who was open to the idea.
-He recorded two narrations for the band, "Dark Avenger" and "Defender".
+He recorded two narrations, for the songs "Dark Avenger" and "Defender".

-Soon after the album's release, Manowar engaged in their first tour.
-The band played support for hard rocker Ted Nugent, but their collaboration lasted only a few months.
-Manowar then decided to put together a short tour by themselves and all the arrangements were made in a few weeks by their manager.
-Despite these setbacks, the band gained domestic fame on this short tour and also began to get their first European fans, particularly in the United Kingdom and in Germany.
-Stressed from the strain of the continuing performances, Hamzik decided to leave the band at the end of this tour and was replaced with Scott Columbus.
+Following the album's release, Manowar embarked on their first tour.
+They played support for hard rocker Ted Nugent for a few months and then continued on their own.
+Following the tour, Hamzik left the band and was replaced by Scott Columbus.